Master in Slavic and Eurasian Studies

 Overview

-The KU Slavic Department offers the Master of Arts in Slavic Languages and Literatures with two concentrations: Slavic Languages and Literatures or Russian, East European, and Eurasian Studies.
+The KU Slavic Department offers the Master of Arts in Slavic and Eurasian Studies with two concentrations: Slavic Languages and Literatures or Russian, East European, and Eurasian Studies.
 The Department's graduate programs prepare students for a variety of professional positions.
 While many KU Slavic students choose to remain in the academic sector, others have gone on to careers in government service, NGOs (non-governmental organizations), other public-sector positions, administration, high-school and community-college teaching, and professional-education support, among other career paths.
 Our graduate faculty and their colleagues are ready to mentor students to succeed on whatever path they choose to pursue.

 Focus of the degree